 Preserving existing assets defers high-impact and high-cost asset replacement, and, therefore, reduces environmental impacts while supporting economic vitality by reducing Port costs and generating construction-related jobs.
-The project team will work with the Office of Social Responsibility to maximize opportunities for participation by small business on this project.
+The project team will work with the Office of Social Responsibility to maximize the participation of small businesses on this project.